 - Review of food journal to find patterns of physical and behavioral connections to offending foods

-- Suggest proper supplementation to reduce inflammation from foods as well as help to repopulate the digestive tract with the friendly bacteria (probiotics) necessary for calming the immune system
+- Suggest proper supplementation to reduce inflammation from foods.
+This also helps to repopulate the digestive tract with the friendly bacteria (probiotics) necessary for calming the immune system

 - Ensure proper nutrient acquisition takes place easily and naturally for your child’s normal growth and development through meal planning, strategies, grocery shopping, label reading, etc.

-- Serve as a guide and supportive partner in a sometimes daunting and nerve-wracking journey with your child to uncover their root cause of FTT
+- Serve as a guide and supportive partner in a sometimes daunting and nerve-wracking journey with your child to uncover their root cause of Failure to Thrive.